Avoid Toronto Bicycle Accidents by Following the Rules of the Road

 A cyclist is required to abide by the rules of the road.
 The laws apply in a similar manner if you are driving a motor vehicle or a bicycle.
 However, in Toronto, there is a one-meter distance requirement for motor vehicles as they pass a cyclist.
 If a driver is coming too close to that cyclist, they can be fined and could have points off their license.

 There are also “dooring” laws in Ontario.
 As a motor vehicle driver, you have to be cautious when exiting your vehicle as to not hit a passing cyclist.
 You could be subject to fines if you “door” a cyclist.
 It is important to stay updated on these regulations as they may have an impact on your case should you ever have to file a claim after an accident.
-Knowing the importance of traffic laws in bicycle accidents cases in Toronto is essential, and a skilled bicycle accident lawyer can help to keep you updated.
+To learn more, contact our Toronto bicycle accident lawyers.

 Impact on a Case